 Power Wash Locker Rooms and Gym Cleaning Protocol

 In order to protect against the spread of MRSA, it’s important for gyms to use non-touch cleaning methods, such as mopping, spray bottles and power washing hoses.
 High traffic areas that are most susceptible to infection should be power washed and mopped regularly.
-Power wash locker rooms and gym floors with EPA-approved, human use facility cleaner.
+Power wash locker rooms and gym floors with a human use facility cleaner.
 By washing these areas with high pressure and a cleaner designed to target MRSA and other types of bacteria and fungus, you can help protect your patrons.

 Clean Break’s Facility Disinfectant